department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/secure-messaging/round-1/discussion-guide.md

 *Backup plan if they cannot figure out how to share screen:*

-- Ok, it seems like we're having some trouble getting the prototype up on your screen.
+- Ok, it seems like we're having some trouble getting the mockup up on your screen.
 I still want to get your help and feedback, so what we're going to do today is have me share my screen, and then I'm going to have you "drive".
 You will tell me what to do, what to tap, on, etc. Does that sound ok?
 [Share your screen].
 Can you confirm if you can see my screen?

 Great.

 - Alright, I am sending you a link in the chat.
 Can you navigate to the Chat button, and tap on the link to open it?
 [Participant opens prototype]

 Great, I can see your screen.
-Before we get started I just want to remind you that this is a prototype - not everything is tapable and it's a demo of what is to come.
+Before we get started I just want to remind you that this is just a design mockup - not everything is tapable and it's a demo of what is to come.
 And if you could keep in mind to think out loud since you’re on a phone and I can’t see your mouse cursor.

 ## Home and Health Screens (5 minutes)

-Now I’d like to ask you to try out some tasks within the prototype so we can learn how we can improve the design.
-I’m not testing you or your ability, but testing the prototype.
+Now I’d like to ask you to try out some tasks within the design so we can learn how we can improve it.
+I’m not testing you or your ability, but testing the design.
 We want to understand if anything isn't clear so we can make it better.

 Go ahead and open the VA mobile app and sign in.